Is it worth making a claim on my car insurance?

 If you’re wondering when you should claim on your car insurance, mull over the following:

 - Do you have a No Claims Discount you risk losing?
-Weigh up how much you currently save on your premiums by having your bonus and calculate whether it’s worth it.
+Weigh up how much you currently save on your premiums by having your no-claims bonus and calculate whether it’s worth it.

 - Take a look at your excess.
 One way we get cheap car insurance is by increasing our voluntary excess, which is the sum we’re happy to contribute ourselves towards a claim.
 It may well be that repair costs are less than your excess, meaning you’ll have to pay for them anyway.
 In that case, you’ve made a claim (thus making you higher risk) but not received any financial benefit.
 When you compare car insurance deals you can filter results by voluntary excess, which is something to consider if your policy is up for renewal.